-Shakespeare’s ‘Romeo & Juliet’ has often been used by theaters to attract younger audiences – nothing like a suicidal love affair between two teenagers to draw people on a date.
+Shakespeare’s ‘Romeo and Juliet’ has often been used by theaters to attract younger audiences — there’s nothing like a suicidal love affair between two teenagers to draw millennials out on a hot date.
 The Dallas Theater Center’s current production strips the play down, makes it contemporary with torn jeans, pop music and gunplay.
-KERA’s Jerome Weeks sat down with Justin Martin to sort out whether this entire approach really works or even makes sense.
+KERA’s Jerome Weeks sat down with Justin Martin to sort out whether this approach really works or even makes sense.

-Justin: When it comes to the Shakespeare plays, Dallas Theater Center artistic director Kevin Moriarty wants to make them accessible to teen audiences by simplifying the language and making things look contemporary.
+Justin: When it comes to the Shakespeare plays, Dallas Theater Center artistic director Kevin Moriarty wants to make them accessible to younger audiences by simplifying the language and making things look contemporary.
 But as admirable as that intention may be, you’ve described the results as often approaching ‘short-attention-span Shakespeare.’
 Is that true with the current ‘Romeo and Juliet’?

-Now, by far, the best known example of this kind of ‘PG-13’ or YA approach has been film director Baz Luhrmann’s deliriously over-the-top movie version, the one starring Leonardo DiCaprio.
+Now, by far, the best known example of this kind of ‘PG-13’ or YA approach to Shakespeare has been film director Baz Luhrmann’s deliriously over-the-top movie version, the one starring Leonardo DiCaprio.

 You remember it?
 Lemme guess.
 You hated it.